Non-stop flights to Jakarta (CGK)

 Etihad Airways: year-round flights from Abu Dhabi (AUH).

-Oman Air: year-round flights from Muscat (MCT).
+Oman Air (Oneworld): year-round flights from Muscat (MCT).

 Turkish Airlines (Star Alliance): year-round flights from Istanbul (IST).